 Advantages of Distributed Ledger Technology & Blockchain

 The DLTs number one advantage and the reason why it is becoming increasingly popular is the decentralization of nodes.
 It removes the big guy from the scene.
 It essentially gives the control of the information and the flow to all the users.
 Transparency is a big need of the hour in many industries, particularly the banking and finance world.
 Distributed ledgers offer transparency and can handle billions of transactions relatively faster than the traditional database systems working today.
 When they cut down on operational problems, the costs of such operations automatically reduce.

 Blockchain allowed transparency in the case of cryptocurrency.
 Each transaction was publicly available.
 People liked the idea of such a robust system that could not compromise data and transactions were secure.
 Another benefit of decentralization is robust security.
 All the logs of activities and the addition of new data have to pass through tough security checks.
 Whether it is money transfer or creation of insurance records, the smart algorithms combined with high-level encryption create a tamper-proof environment.

 According to advantages, there’s a huge difference between blockchain vs distributed ledger technology.
 Rather than rely on human resources or traditional databases, a distributed ledger does everything faster and in a more reliable fashion.
 The data cannot be compromised as no single location or entity is controlling it.
 There are many areas where blockchain can prove instrumental in eliminating problems.

-We hope you can now have a clear idea about the differences after reading our Blockchain vs. distributed ledger technology guide.
+We hope you can now have a clear idea about the differences after reading our Blockchain vs distributed ledger technology guide.
 The distributed ledger technology is the parent technology of blockchain.
 The blockchain is basically a distributed ledger that has become the technology behind cryptocurrencies.

 Blockchain differs from DLTs in terms of architecture; however, the idea is the same.
 These technologies have become so popular because of decentralization.
 There is a consensus between the decentralization and digital currency enthusiasts that DLT can solve many of the existing problems in the financial industry.
 So far we can see blockchain as a part of cryptocurrency and making inroads into the financial industry, but it has the potential to affect every industry and revolutionize for the better.